wp-plugins/theme-options/readme.txt

 2. Code snippets can be edited throught the backend and are saved in the database, rather than in a file.

 == Changelog ==

+= Version 0.6 (October, 2009) =
+* Noted the requirements for Custom Header Logo
+* Improved the localization
+* Improved the uninstall file

 = Version 0.5 (September 11, 2009) =
 * Added Color Management Snippet